-Costs that will need justification to be considered direct service:
+Costs that will require justification to be considered direct service:

 - Trainings

 - Conferences

 - Travel

 - Outside of direct service travel

 - Equipment

 - Administrative Staff and Supervisors

-- Who also provides direct service
+- o Who also provides direct service

-- Supervision of any staff is not direct service, only hands-on work with community
+- o Supervision of any staff is not direct service, only hands-on work with community

 - Volunteers

+- Copier

-- Copier - Use of the copier for direct service - Cell phones for direct service employees requiring travel - Meeting expenses for outreach and awareness activities
+- Use of the copier for direct service

+- Cell phones for direct service employees requiring travel

+- Meeting expenses for outreach and awareness activities

-Allowable and Unallowable Costs: A list unallowable costs is provided at the back of the budget workbook.
+Allowable and Unallowable Costs: A list of allowable and unallowable costs is provided at the back of the budget workbook.
+Examples of allowable expenses are defined under the budget categories.